-The vision and tactile encoders were pre-trained using the contrastive pretraining method described in \cite{george2024visuo}.
+The vision and tactile encoders were pre-trained using the contrastive pre-training method described in \cite{george2024visuo}.
 This method leverages the relationships between the three different modalities of data our agent observes (visual, tactile, and positional) to train the encoders to extract task-relevant features.
-During pretraining, two projection networks are learned, one for visual observations, and one for tactile and positional observations.
-These projection networks consist of an encoder (ResNet-18 for the image encoder, and the BeadSight encoder described above for the tactile encoder), along with a projection head that casts the encoded observations to a shared latent embedding space.
+During pre-training, two projection networks are learned, one for visual observations and one for tactile and positional observations.
+These projection networks consist of an encoder (ResNet-18 for the image encoder and the BeadSight tactile encoder) along with a projection head that casts the encoded observations to a shared latent embedding space.
 The positional information is also passed to the tactile projection head.
 By adding position information to the tactile projector, we ensure the resulting latent space has both global information (position observations) and local information (tactile observations).

 To train the projection networks, a set of timesteps is sampled from a single trajectory, and the corresponding observations are projected to the shared latent space.
-Then, a CLIP loss is used to encourage the embeddings from the same timestep to be similar, while driving the projection of the observations from different timesteps.
+Then, a CLIP loss is used to encourage the embeddings from the same timestep to be similar, while driving apart the projection of the observations from different timesteps.
 All of the camera views are encoded using a shared visual encoder.
-At each update, the constrastive loss is calculated separately for each camera and then summed, according to the equation:
+At each update, the contrastive loss is calculated separately for each camera and then summed, according to the equation:

 Where $sim_{i, j, c}$ is the cosine similarity between the tactile embedding from timestep $i$ and the visual embedding of camera $c$'s observation from timestep $j$.